Zappo-II/WhatWatch/README.md

 ## Documentation

-Please take a look at the documentation found in the `.../doc` folder of the extension's installation directory.
+Please take a look at the documentation found in the `.../doc` folder of this repository.

 * [WhatWatch-Doc.md](doc/WhatWatch-Doc.md)